natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Continue development of the Marketplace and Market section, focusing now on Marketplace Management
+1. Continue development of the Marketplace and Market section, focusing now on Affiliate Programs
 2. Continue enhancing cross-references between completed sections
 3. Update main README and index documents to reflect progress
 4. Plan for the subsequent Growth Components phase